Molecular biology

 CYTOPLASMIC

-- The capsid opens a pore in the host cell membrane, and the viral genomic RNA penetrates into the host cell cytoplasm.
+- Upon endosomal acidification, the capsid undergoes a conformational change and releases VP4 that opens a pore in the host endosomal membrane and the viral genomic RNA penetrates into the host cell cytoplasm.

 - VPg is removed from the viral RNA, which is then translated into a processed polyprotein.

-- New genomic RNA synthesized using the negative-sense RNA as a template is believed to be packaged into preformed procapsids.
+- New genomic RNA is believed to be packaged into preassembled procapsids.

 - Cell lysis and virus release.